Zenodia/DockerExp/README.md

 6. run your notebook

-for bash_for_docker , follow this blog post -
+for bash_with_docker , follow this blog post -

 https://www.linkedin.com/pulse/use-bash-command-wrap-docker-build-run-stop-zenodia-charpy/